Run this cell to set up packages for lecture.

 row = roster[roster.get('name') == name]

-# Then, get that student's first name and section.
+# Then, get that student's first name and college.

 first = row.get('first').iloc[0]

-# Now, find all the students with the same first name and section.
+# Now, find all the students with the same first name and college.

 # Return the number of such students.